Clip path

 • Minimum Wages Ordinance: Sets minimum wage rates for various categories of workers.

-• Employees Trust Fund Act: Requires employers to contribute to a trust fund for employees, providing medical and welfare benefits.
+• Employees' Trust Fund Act: Requires employers to contribute to a trust fund for employees, providing medical and welfare benefits.

 • Maternity Leave Act: The maternity leave policy in Sri Lanka grants maternity leave to female employees, including pre-confinement and post-confinement leave.

-Proper classification of workers as employees or independent contractors per employer of record in Sri Lanka is vital for compliance.
+Proper classification of workers as employees or independent contractors per the employer of record in Sri Lanka is vital for compliance.
 Misclassification can lead to legal penalties and financial liabilities.
 Employers should assess the nature of their working relationships and follow the guidelines set by Sri Lankan labor laws for classification.

 Wondering if fines and penalties apply to employees and employers?
 Non-compliance with labor laws can result in heavy fines and penalties.
 This includes wage payments, working conditions, and employee rights.
 Companies must be vigilant in following the rules to avoid these costs.

-IP Protection
+IP protection

 Intellectual Property (IP) protection is another area of compliance that businesses must consider.
-Sri Lankan made the headlines by being the first South Asian country to order independent legislation for personal data protection.
+Sri Lanka made the headlines by being the first South Asian country to order independent legislation for personal data protection.
 This is included in the Personal Data Protection Act No. 9 of 2022 (PDPA).

 Payroll

-How to Pay Talent in Sri Lanka
+How to pay salaries in Sri Lanka?

 Businesses should choose payment methods that are easy for employees.
 This can be a direct deposit, digital wallet, or check.
 They must pay on time to avoid disruptions.
-Employers are allowed to pay daily, weekly, fortnightly, or monthly but should not exceed a period of one month.
+Employers are allowed to pay daily, weekly, fortnightly, or monthly, but should not exceed a period of one month.

-Businesses prosper with efficient payroll systems and an employer of record in Sri Lanka helps you with that.
+Businesses prosper with efficient payroll systems, and an employer of record in Sri Lanka helps you with that.

 Best practices for payroll are meant to serve several functions.
 Follow these practices: